sunilBisht1103/Linux_For_Dummies/Linux_Commands/File and Directory Operations/Commands.md

 mv file1.txt ~/project/new_dir/

-rm command to remove files and directories. rm [options] file(s)
+## 4.rm command to remove files and directories.
+rm [options] file(s)

 -f: Force removal of files and directories without prompting for confirmation.